|

 Stems: Highly branched, smooth (rough in P. a. var. ambiguus), woody to well above the base.

-Leaves: Opposite, simple, and linear; to about 1-1/4 inches long, leaf edges generally smooth (rough in P. a. var. ambiguus).
+Leaves: Opposite, simple, and linear; to about 1-1/4-inches long, leaf edges generally smooth (rough in P. a. var. ambiguus). |

 Flowers: Blooms late spring and early summer.
-Numerous narrow inflorescences with many flower each; 1-2 flowers per peduncle.
+Numerous narrow inflorescences with many flowers each; 1-2 flowers per peduncle.
 Flower bilaterally symmetrical; 5 lobes (upper lip with 2-lobes, lower lip with 3); upper lobe reflexed (folded back) at an oblique angle to the flower tube; petals white with pink and purple.
 Flower tube bearded with short hairs.

 Seeds: